search icon

 • Company Description – This section should detail basic information about the business, like its type (corporation, LLC, etc.), its industry, and who the company’s leaders are, among other things.

-• Market Research – This section will discuss your market, detail your customer demographics, how you’ll get customers, and more.
+• Market Research – This section will discuss the company’s target market, detail its customer demographics, how it plans to get customers, and more.

-• Product/Service Descriptions – This section will detail your products and/or services.
-Highlight how these services and items can fulfill a customer’s needs.
+• Product/Service Descriptions – This section will detail the company’s products or services, highlighting how these services and items can fulfill a customer’s needs.

-These are only a few considerations to add to your business plan.
-Learn what else you should add
+These are only a few considerations to add to a business plan.
+Entrepreneurs can learn more with this guide to the elements of a business plan.

 Other Names for a Business Plan